owncloud/ios-legacy/user_manual/ios_app.rst

 All your files on your ownCloud server are listed on the Files page, but are not downloaded to your iPhone or iPad until you tap on them.
 Downloaded files are marked with a little green arrow.
-Thumbnails are displayed for both downloaded and not-downloaded files.
+Thumbnails are displayed for both downloaded and not-downloaded files (owncloud 8.0+ only).
 Click the overflow button at the top right (the three-dot button) to upload files to your server, create a new folder, or sort your files alphabetically or by date.

 The Files button at the bottom takes you back to your main Files page.
 The Uploads button shows your history of uploads to your ownCloud server.
 The Shared